OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 ### NodeNotFound

 > Cannot find Node.js.
-Teams Toolkit requires Node.js; the recommended version is v16.
+Go to https://nodejs.org/about/releases/ to install Node.js (v16 is recommended).

 As the Teams Toolkit project is implemented by `Node.js`, it's required to install the npm pacakges and run the project in local.